kangyangWHU/cs6450-labs/README.md

 **Analysis:**

 **Surprisingly Small Impact:**
-- Only 6.4% performance difference between uniform and highly skewed access
+- Only 6.4% performance drop for highly skewed access
 - Much smaller than expected for θ=0.99, which concentrates most accesses on low-numbered keys
 - This differs from our initial expectations that contention would be the primary bottleneck